 - Minor revisions to survey, interview, or focus group instruments that do not fall outside the scope of the original approved instruments such as wordsmithing, addition of clarifying questions, addition of very similar questions to those previously approved, or deletion of questions

-Here are some examples of substantive amendments to exempt protocols that do require HSO review:
+Here are some examples of substantive amendments to exempt protocols that do require HRPP review:

 - Change in principal investigator